milojacquet/sigma-enum/README.md

 variant with the `expand` attribute, a format string can be provided and the metavariables used will be interpolated into it.

-Since the const generic types are used in macros, fully qualified names should be used.

 ```rust
 struct Array<T, const N: usize>([T; N]);